3 women used pepper spray in South Loop attempted robbery, police say

-CHICAGO (WLS) -- Chicago police have released surveillance images of three women wanted for using pepper spray during a robbery attempt in the South Loop on Saturday.
+CHICAGO (WLS) -- Chicago police are looking for three women wanted for using pepper spray during a robbery attempt in the South Loop on Saturday.

 The incident occurred inside a store in the first block of East Roosevelt Road at about 6:40 p.m.
 Police said the three women pepper-sprayed someone and tried to take her wristlet.

-Police said the suspects are 19-25 and one suspect was wearing a black jacket and baseball cap, a second suspect was wearing a black jacket and had a pony tail and the third suspect was wearing a white jacket with short pig tails.
+Police said the suspects are African American women between the ages of 19 and 25.
+One suspect was wearing a black jacket and baseball cap, the second suspect was wearing a black jacket and had a pony tail and the third suspect was wearing a white jacket with short pig tails.

 Anyone with information is asked to contact Area Central detectives at (312) 747-8382.
 Anonymous tips can be submitted to CPDTIP.com.